prettydiff/prettydiff/readme.md

 * To see execution details of a specific command specify the *verbose* flag: `node js/services options readmethod --verbose`

 ### Options
-For supported option documentation you may read the *documentation.xhtml* file in a browser or use these commands on the terminal:
+For supported option documentation you may read the *documentation.xhtml* file in a browser, [options.md](options.md) markdown file, or use these commands on the terminal:

 * `node js/services options`
 * `node js/services options mode` (use the command with an option name for detailed information)